 The drive from Dublin to the pumpkin patch was grand, straight forward with the help of the google map directions linked on their Facebook page.
 Although we spent more time in the queue for the car park than we did on the motorway.
 The car-seat-hating-babog had a bit of a meltdown as we were waiting so it was quite stressful waiting.
 When we eventually got inside there were LOADS of parking spaces which really annoyed me but it was opening day so I’ll give the lads the benefit of the doubt.

 Next, we went to the pumpkin patch itself and it was deadly.
 It was a thousand times better than I expected.
-I thought it would literally be a few pumpkins in a field and how wrong was I. There was hundreds upon hundreds of pumpkins, some big, some small, the big kid found one the same size of a mandarin, it was too cute.
+I thought it would literally be a few pumpkins in a field but there were hundreds upon hundreds of pumpkins, some big, some small, the big kid found one the same size of a mandarin, it was too cute.

 There weren’t many carts available from what I could see, the big kid was a bit disappointed as she hung around the entrance for a bit trying to get her hands on one to pull the toddler around.
 Pumpkins were priced at €5 for small to €15 for a large, pricey in my opinion but considering the entrance is so cheap they have to make money somehow so it evens it off a little.